adamstallard/grunt-vows-runner/README.md

 (https://github.com/gruntjs/grunt/wiki/Configuring-tasks#wiki-templates)
 * Runs suites in the same task concurrently
 * Sets options at the task level
+* Ability to set the ``isolate`` option at the suite and task level, and to run isolated and non-isolated suites together

 ###Differences from the vows command-line runner